Unsupervised Multimodal Word Discovery based on Double Articulation Analysis with Co-occurrence cues: Related work

 Co-occurrence cues have been described as one of the most important factors in lexical acquisition.
-Infants can observe various other types of sensory stimuli at the same time that they hear speech.
+Infants can observe various other types of sensory stimuli and hear speech simultaneously.
 In fact, it has been reported that 10-month-old infants can discover simple categories from visual information~\cite{younger1985segregation}.
-In this way, it has been observed that humans can classify things into categories by observing various types of sensory information from early in childhood, and that these categories play an important role in human cognitive function~\cite{ashby2005human}.
+In this way, it has been observed that humans can classify things into categories by observing various types of sensory information from early childhood and that these categories play an important role in human cognitive function~\cite{ashby2005human}.
 One study of language acquisition by infants reported that infants tend to understand a word as the name of a category to which the target object belongs, rather than as a proper noun~\cite{markman1984children}.
 However, the details of nature and the relationship between lexical acquisition and category formation in infant development remain unresolved and controversial~\cite{Yin2015}.
-Additionally, Okanoya et al. presented a hypothesis of string-context mutual segmentation in language evolution~\cite{Okanoya2007}.
-Our proposed method can be interpreted as a computational model for one agent in this hypothesis.
+Additionally, Okanoya et al. presented a hypothesis of string-context mutual segmentation in language evolution~\cite{Okanoya2007}. {Our proposed method can be interpreted as a computational model that represents the functions an agent should have to embody this hypothesis.}